mmnsports.com

 Premier League VAR Errors Reduced by 80%, Says Referees' Chiefillustration

 VAR, introduced to the Premier League five years ago, has consistently generated debate.
 In the 2023-24 season, the independent Key Match Incidents (KMI) panel recorded 31 incorrect VAR uses.
-Despite the controversies, Premier League clubs voted 19-1 in June to retain VAR, following a vote triggered by to scrap the system.
+Despite the controversies, Premier League clubs voted 19-1 in June to retain VAR, following a vote triggered by Wolverhampton Wanderers to scrap the system.

-Webb expressed optimism over the progress made: “We knew it was always going to do well on those clear situations… We have this independent panel… and according to the panel… there has only been two this season compared to 10 at the same time last year."
+Webb expressed optimism over the progress made: “We knew it was always going to do well on those clear situations… We have this independent panel… and according to the panel… there has only been two VAR errors this season compared to 10 at the same time last year."

 The refereeing body has also focused on reducing the time taken to make decisions.
 "The average delay last season through VAR was 70 seconds per game and this year it's 25 seconds," Webb highlighted.